algorandfoundation/docs/docs/get-started/dapps/reach.md

 ## Reach architecture

 Reach programs contain all properties of a dApp.
-The backend, often found in a file such as [index.rsh](https://github.com/algorand/reach-auction/blob/main/index.rsh), controls what data is published to the consensus network (a blockchain) and defines interfaces that can interact with the frontend.
+The **backend**, often found in a file such as [index.rsh](https://github.com/algorand/reach-auction/blob/main/index.rsh), controls what data is published to the consensus network (a blockchain) and defines interfaces that can interact with the **frontend**.
 The frontend is often contained within a file such as [index.mjs](https://github.com/algorand/reach-auction/blob/main/index.mjs) and provides a graphical representation of the interface for its participants. i.e. Alice and Bob.
 The user interface may be in the form of a command line, or more preferably, a web or mobile app.

 In Reach, developers think about their participants and how they will interact with one another, as well as, with the contract.
 Developers codify the business logic of their application and the Reach compiler builds the smart contract.
 Reach abstracts the heavy lifting of smart contract development, allowing developers to focus their energy on participant interaction.